viyadb/website/docs/clustering.md

 ### Consul

-Consul is irreplaceable part in any distributed application, where different components need agree on something.
+Consul or technologies alike are irreplaceable in any distributed application, where different components need agree on something.
 In our case, Consul will be used for two things:

  * Central configuration storage
  * Coordination of ViyaDB cluster nodes